college-of-pharmacy-gachon-university/TDC-ADMET/README.md

 ---
 ![ADMET-Stack Architecture](figures/ADME-Stack_Architecture.png)

-### A Multi-Representation Ensemble Model for Accurate and Generalizable ADMET Prediction
+### ADMET-Stack: A Multi-Representation Ensemble Framework for ADMET Prediction

 Welcome to **ADMET-Stack**, a novel stacked ensemble integrating **fingerprints**, **physicochemical** descriptors, and **SELFIES embeddings** for accurate and generalizable ADMET prediction.